grafana/grafana/docs/sources/http_api/data_source.md

 Proxies all calls to the actual data source.

-## Query a time series data source by id
+## Query a data source by id

-Queries a time series data source having backend implementation.
+Queries a data source having backend implementation.

 `POST /api/tsdb/query`